-The Conference has produced more All-Americans since Kallander took office, while increasing its share of Academic All-Americans and All-District selections.
-More than 40 percent of the League’s student-athletes have achieved at least a 3.0 grade point average the last nine years -- including five-straight years at or above 45 percent, while several student-athletes have been recipients of various Postgraduate Scholarships during his timeframe.
-Kallander has also successfully integrated the Conference's profile with the member institutions' general student body, notably through the development of the Big South Academic Consortium, which sponsors the annual Academic College Bowl among League members and the Big South Undergraduate Research Symposium.
+The conference has produced more All-Americans since Kallander took office, while increasing its share of Academic All-Americans and All-District selections.
+Close to 50 percent of the league’s student-athletes have achieved at least a 3.0 grade point average the last six years, while several student-athletes have been recipients of various Postgraduate Scholarships during his timeframe.
+Kallander has also successfully integrated the conference’s profile with the member institutions’ general student body, notably through the development of the Big South Academic Consortium, which sponsors the annual Academic College Bowl among league members and the Big South Undergraduate Research Symposium.
 Furthermore, the Big South began offering one male and one female graduating student-athlete a Graduate Fellowship for postgraduate studies in 2006.

-Named the Big South's third commissioner on June 24, 1996, Kallander formed the Big South Marketing Group (BSMG) upon his arrival, a partnership with member institutions that enables the Conference to develop an integrated marketing strategy and offer comprehensive corporate partnership packages.
-More recently, the Big South Business Group (BSBG) was created, involving the Chief Financial Officers from each member institution.
+Named the Big South’s third commissioner on June 24, 1996, Kallander formed the Big South Marketing Group (BSMG) upon his arrival, a partnership with member institutions that enables the Conference to develop an integrated marketing strategy and offer comprehensive corporate partnership packages.
+The Big South Business Group (BSBG) was also created, involving the Chief Financial Officers from each member institution.
 The BSBG explores ways that members can benefit through working together and with Conference corporate partners.
-Kallander has overseen a revision of the League's governance structure and has been instrumental in securing record sponsorship revenues in the past decade, and has been innovative in developing and executing a public relations plan for the Big South, which has resulted in increased exposure, both on a regional and national level.
-On the field, the Conference has added four Championship sports under Kallander -- men's and women's indoor track & field, football and women's lacrosse.
+Kallander has overseen a revision of the League’s governance structure and has been instrumental in securing record sponsorship revenues in the past decade, and has been innovative in developing and executing a public relations plan for the Big South, which has resulted in increased exposure, both on a regional and national level.
+On the field, the conference has added four Championship sports under Kallander -- men’s and women’s indoor track & field, football and women’s lacrosse.